 For details on how we use data relating to licence holders and applicants, please see our privacy notice for licence holders and applicants.

-Firstly, please read our applicant guidance.
+Firstly, please read our applicant and licence holder guidance.

 Then complete either: